On sensitive U.S. stopover, Taiwan leader connects to Twitter

-SAN FRANCISCO, Jan 14 (Reuters) - Taiwan President Tsai Ing-wen, carving a careful diplomatic path on her stopovers in the United States, visited the headquarters of micro-messaging service Twitter Inc and opened her official account on Saturday.
+SAN FRANCISCO (Reuters) - Taiwan President Tsai Ing-wen, carving a careful diplomatic path on her stopovers in the United States, visited the headquarters of micro-messaging service Twitter Inc (TWTR.N) on Saturday and reactivated an old account.

-A source with knowledge of the president's travel through San Francisco told Reuters she met with the "head of Twitter" but declined to confirm if that person was CEO and co-founder Jack Dorsey.
+"Had a great visit to @Twitter HQ today.
+Thank you to @vijaya and team for showing us around!” read her first tweet from her old account in over two years.
+Previously she tweeted in Chinese.

-The source, who spoke on the condition of anonymity, did not provide further details of her meetings in the U.S. tech capital.
+There was conflicting information earlier over whether she was opening a new English account or reviving the old one.

 Tsai was returning from a week-long visit to Central America.
 But it was her stopovers in the United States that raised more interest after President-elect Donald Trump said last month he would reconsider the long-standing "one China" policy, whereby the United States acknowledges the Chinese position that there is only one China and that Taiwan is part of China.